 The text input name you can actually change to whatever you'd like, be sure to make the necessary adjustments to your Google CSE code, so it knows to look for the query string by that variable name.

-By including a form like the one above in the HTML section your Home Page Styles or perhaps the Right Column of Article Styles, your users will now have easy access to your crazy powerful Custom Search Engine!
+By including a form like the one above on your homepage or in your top navigation, your users will now have easy access to your Custom Search Engine!